An Apprenticeship is a combination of on and off the job learning and development.

 - Intermediate Apprenticeship in Health and Social Care - level 2

 - Advanced Apprenticeship in Health and Social Care - level 3

 - Higher Apprenticeship in Care Leadership and Management - level 5

 The system of Apprenticeships is changing in England and new standards are being introduced.

 Funding for Apprenticeships is available to learning providers from the Skills Funding Agency.
 We have more information on our Apprenticeship Funding Systems page.

 Our Workforce Development Fund (WDF) can be used by employers to help fund the delivery of Apprenticeships in adult social care.

-We issue framework certificates through the Apprentice Certificates England (ACE) system.
+We issue Apprenticeship completion certificates through the Apprenticeship Certificates England (ACE) system.

 This is on behalf of Skills for Care and Development (ACE certification body).